 FabFilter products are known for being clean, precise, and excellent at surgical processing.
 The Total bundle focuses on quality, not quantity.
 It doesn’t consist of as many mixing/mastering plugins as some of the other bundles on this list, but it includes a powerful set of the fundamental mixing/mastering tools you’ll need in most situations.

-The thing I like about FabFilter products is that they’re easy to operate, they all have a friendly GUI, and the results they produce heir on the side of transparency.
+The thing I like about FabFilter products is that they’re easy to operate, they all have a friendly GUI, and the results they produce lean on the side of transparency.
 The highlights from this bundle include the Pro-Q 3 (EQ), Pro-C 2 (compressor), Pro-MB (multi-band compressor), Pro-DS (de-esser), Pro-G (gate), Saturn (saturator), Pro-R (reverb), and Pro-L 2 (limiter).
 These plugins are predictable in the way they apply processing, which makes them reliable problem-solving tools.

 Analog modeled plugins may be somewhat limited in the number of controls they provide, but since FabFilter has plunged headfirst into digital waters and hasn't ventured in analog modeling, their plugins include all the bells and whistles.
 They do a great job of updating their plugins as well, which helps them stay extremely relevant.
 The recent Pro-Q update brought external sidechain triggering along with dynamic EQ nodes.